 Yes, we all want those passion projects under our belt; the kind we're incredibly proud of and keen to add to our portfolios.
 But, and this is a big but, you have to pay the rent – so don't avoid or turn down any bread and butter projects that will help you keep the wolf from the door.

-“If I could give advice to my younger self, among many things, it might be to understand that, photographically, there is food for the table and food for the soul," explained internationally acclaimed photographer Joe McNally, whose career has spanned more than 30 years.
+“If I could advise my younger self, among many things, it might be to understand that, photographically, there is food for the table and food for the soul," explained internationally acclaimed photographer Joe McNally, whose career has spanned more than 30 years.
 "You have to push your creativity and your passions, but you also have to understand how to stay alive in a tough, tough business."

 9. It all comes down to you